Assam State Commission for Women: History and objectives

 Assam State Commission for Women had launched its own website for women of the state to lodge any women issues-based complaint from any part of the state.

 Composition

 Assam State Commission for Women was formed with a chairperson and 4 members.

-Chikimiki Talukdar is the Chairperson of the Assam State Commission for Women.
+Angoorlata Deka is the Chairperson of the Assam State Commission for Women.
 She along with other members will hold office for a period of 3 years.

 Activities

 Assam State Commission for Women was formed to perform below activities: